Business Personal Property

 In some cases, when using a depreciation schedule, assessors will assign index factors to an asset’s original cost to determine the replacement cost new of an asset before applying the depreciation factors based on the equipment’s useful life and age.

-The overall factor is then used to calculate the equipment’s market value.
-If assets remain on your depreciation schedule, they are taxable for business personal property taxes — even if the netbook value is zero.
-In the majority of cases, the most an asset will be depreciated is 80-90% of its cost — thereby leaving a remaining taxable value, otherwise known as its residual value — which will be taxable until the asset is disposed from a taxpayer’s books and records.
+In the majority of cases, the most an asset will be depreciated is 80 to 90% of its cost.
+This leaves a remaining taxable value, otherwise known as its residual value, which will be taxable until the asset is disposed from a taxpayer’s books and records.

 Common Challenges in Managing Depreciation Schedules